PAC-Bayesian High Dimensional Bipartite Ranking: Introduction

 The bipartite ranking problem appears in various application domains such as medical diagnostic, information retrieval, signal detection.
 This supervised learning task consists in building a so-called scoring function that order the (high dimensional) observations in the same fashion as the (unknown) associated labels.
 In that sense, the global problem of bipartite ranking (ordering a set observations) includes the local classification task (assigning a label to each observation).
 Indeed, once a proper scoring function is defined, classification amounts to choosing a threshold, assigning data points to either class depending on whether their score is above or below that threshold.

 The quality of a scoring function is usually assessed through its $\roc$ curve \citep[Receiver Operating Characteristic, see][]{GreSwe66} and it is shown that maximizing this visual tool is equivalent to solving the bipartite ranking problem \citep[see for example, Proposition 6 in][]{CV09ieee}.
 Due to the functional nature of the $\roc$ curve, it is useful to substitute a proxy: maximizing the Area Under the $\roc$ Curve (AUC), or equivalently minimizing the pairwise risk.
 Following that idea, several classical algorithms in classification have been extended to the case of bipartite ranking, such as Rankboost \citep[][]{FISS03} or RankSVM \citep[][]{Rakot1}.
 Several authors have considered theoretical aspects of this problem.
 In \cite{AGHHPR05}, the authors investigate the difference between the empirical AUC and the true AUC and produce a concentration inequality assessing that as the number of observations increases, the empirical AUC tends to the true AUC, allowing for empirical risk minimization (ERM) approaches to tackle the bipartite ranking problem.
 This strategy has been explored by \cite{CLV08}.
 Assuming that the true scoring function is in a Vapnik-Cervonenkis class of finite dimension, combined with a low noise condition, the authors prove that the minimizer of the empirical pairwise risk achieves fast rates of convergence.
 More recently, the bipartite ranking problem has been tackled from a nonparametric angle and \cite{CRICML} proved that a plug-in estimator of the regression function can attain minimax fast rates of convergence over H\"older class.
-In order to obtain an adaptive estimator to the low noise and to the H\"older parameters, an aggregation procedure based on exponential weights has been studied by \cite{REJS} and the author shows adaptive fast rate upper bounds.
+In order to obtain an adaptive estimator to the low noise and to the H\"older parameters, an aggregation procedure based on exponential weights has been proposed by \cite{REJS} and the author shows adaptive fast rate upper bounds.
 However, the rates of convergence depend on the dimension of the features space and in many applications the optimal scoring function depends on a small number of the features, suggesting a sparsity assumption.
-As a matter of fact, the problem of sparse bipartite ranking has been studied by \cite{Li13}, for linear scoring function.
-In this paper, we consider a more general case by introducing nonparametric scoring functions that can be sparsely decomposed in an additive way with respect to the covariates.
+As a matter of fact, the problem of sparse bipartite ranking has been studied by \cite{Li13}.
+The authors obtain general PAC results for the Gibbs estimator and deduce an oracle bound for linear scoring function under mild assumptions.
+In this paper, we consider the case of non-parametric scoring functions that can be sparsely decomposed in an additive way with respect to the covariates.
+Our results hold with hypothesis tailored for the ranking case and a specific set of candidate scoring function that allow for non-parametric rates.